Silejonu/Linux-desktop-post-install/README.md

 - Every change done to the default distribution configuration is meant to improve user-friendliness, and does not include purely personal preferences.
 - Accounts for localisation.
 - Should be ran just once, but won't break anything if ran a thousand times.

+## What it actually does
+- Update the system
+- Install proprietary codecs, fonts and drivers
+- Add uBlock Origin to Mozilla Firefox
+- Small tweaks to the desktop environment aimed at better user-friendliness/cleaner UI
+- Enable Timeshift on systems with more than 200GB of disk capacity
+- Enable the firewall

 ### Currently supported distributions
 - Ubuntu